This guide will help you quickly get started with Semly and understand how to analyze your brand’s visibility in AI answers.

 prompts where only the competitor appears

-This way you’ll quickly see in which questions the competition beats your brand.
+This way you’ll quickly see with which questions the competition is beating your brand.

 Good practice: don’t just analyze the biggest competitors on the market.
-Also pay attention to brands that show up a lot in AI answers, even if they didn’t use to be an obvious competitor for you.
+Also pay attention to brands that often show up in AI answers, even if they weren’t an obvious competitor to you before.

-When the project, prompts, and competitors are ready, go to the Visibility report section.
+When the project, prompts and competition are ready, go to the Visibility report section.

-This is the main place where you can check how your brand performs in AI answers.
+This is the main place where you’ll check how your brand performs in AI answers in the time range you chose.

 sources of AI answers